Genovese crime family: Mafia-Camorra War

 As the Morello family increased in power and influence, bloody territorial conflicts arose with other Italian gangs in New York.
 The Morellos had an alliance with Giosue Gallucci, a prominent East Harlem businessman and Camorrista with local political connections.
 On May 17, 1915, Gallucci was murdered in a power struggle between the Morellos and the Neapolitan Camorra organization, which consisted of two Brooklyn gangs run by Pellegrino Morano and Alessandro Vollero.
 The fight over Gallucci's rackets became known as the Mafia-Camorra War.

 After months of fighting, Morano offered a truce.
 A meeting was arranged at a Navy Street cafe owned by Vollero.
 On September 7, 1916, Nicholas Morello and his bodyguard Charles Ubriaco were ambushed and killed upon arrival by five members of the Camorra gang.
 In 1917, Morano was charged with Morello's murder after Camorrista Ralph Daniello implicated him in the murder.
 By 1918, law enforcement had sent many Camorra members to prison, decimating the Camorra in New York and ending the war.
 Many of the remaining Camorra members joined the Morello family.

 The Morellos now faced stronger rivals than the Camorra.
 With the passage of Prohibition in 1920 and the ban of alcohol sales, the family regrouped and built a lucrative bootlegging operation in Manhattan.
 In 1920, both Morello and Lupo were released from prison and Brooklyn Mafia boss Salvatore D'Aquila ordered their murders.
-This is when Giuseppe "Joe" Masseria and Rocco Valenti, a former Brooklyn Camorra, began to fight for control of the Morello family.
+This is when Giuseppe "Joe" Masseria and Umberto Valenti, an enforcer working for Salvatore D'Aquila, began to fight for control of the Morello family.

 On December 29, 1920, Masseria's men murdered Valenti's ally, Salvatore Mauro.
 Then, on May 8, 1922, the Valenti gang murdered Vincenzo Terranova.
 Masseria's gang retaliated killing Morello member Silva Tagliagamba.
 On August 11, 1922, Masseria's men murdered Valenti, ending the conflict, as Masseria took over the Morello family.
+Salvatore D'Aquila relocated to the Bronx until Masseria had him killed in 1928.